Mary Jepkosgei Keitany

 Mary Jepkosgei Keitany (born 18 January 1982) is a Kenyan former professional long distance runner.
-She is the world record holder in a women-only marathon, having won the 2017 London Marathon in a time of 2:17:01.
+She was the world record holder in a women-only marathon, having won the 2017 London Marathon in a time of 2:17:01.
 As of November 2022, she placed fifth on the world all-time list at the marathon and eleventh on the respective world all-time list for the half marathon.